 - obtain from the French unemployment agency (“Pôle Emploi”) a document certifying that there are no workers available to fill jobs in the country;

 - file to the labour authorities (i.e. the Territorial Unit of Direccte) an application package;

 - inform the French Immigration Office (the Ofii) of the entry in France of an immigrant and pay the Ofii a fee.

-An employer must ensure the validity of the work permit of the foreign employee he wants to hire is valid, by submitting a declaration of employment (by email or post mail) to the Prefecture of the place of employment, at least 2 working days before the hire.
-Nationals of most countries of the European Union have the right to work freely in France without a specific work permit.
+An employer must ensure the validity of the work permit of the foreign employee he wants to hire (the work permit must be authenticated), by submitting a declaration of employment (by email or by post) to the Prefecture of the place of employment, at least 2 working days before the hire.
+Nationals of most countries of the European Union have the right to work freely in France, without a specific work permit.
 The only document required for their job is an identity card or passport to prove their nationality.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 It is not necessary to establish a local French entity in order to hire an employee.
 However, the foreign entity and the employee will have to be registered with the French social security office of Strasbourg, which is uniquely competent for such matters.

 Background checks in France are limited to the strictly necessary verifications of a candidate’s qualifications, experiences, and references.
 Criminal background checks are limited to certain professions that entail security responsibilities or that involve working with children or sensitive information or materials.
 Credit background checks do not exist in France.